Dallas Cowboys vs. Arizona Cardinals NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Dallas and its opponents have gone over the current 51.5-point total in seven of 15 games (46.7%) this season.
+- Arizona and its opponents have combined to score more than 51.5 points in four of 15 games this season.

-- Arizona's games have gone over 51.5 points in four of 15 chances this season.

-- Sunday's total is 5.3 points lower than the two team's combined 56.8 points per game average.

-- This contest's over/under is 10.6 points more than the 40.9 these two squads combine to allow per game this season.
+- The 40.9 combined points per game that these two squads have allowed this season are 10.6 fewer than the 51.5 over/under in this contest.

-- The average total in Cowboys games this season is 50.5, 1.0 point fewer than Sunday's over/under of 51.5.
+- The average total in Cowboys games this season is 50.5, 1.0 point fewer than Sunday's total of 51.5.

-- In 2021, games involving the Cardinals have averaged a total of 48.4 points, 3.1 fewer than this game's set over/under.
+- The 51.5 total in this game is 3.1 points higher than the 48.4 average total in Cardinals games this season.

 Cowboys stats and trends

-- This season, the Cowboys have an against the spread record of 6-2 in their eight games as a favorite of 6 points or more.
+- The Cowboys have been favored by 6.5 points or more seven times this season and are 5-2 ATS in those matchups.

-- Dallas' games this year have gone over the total in seven out of 15 opportunities (46.7%).
+- Dallas' games this year have gone over the point total in 46.7% of its opportunities (seven times in 15 games with a set point total).

 - When Dallas records more than 20.4 points, it is 10-1 against the spread and 9-2 overall.

-- This year, the Cowboys have 19 turnovers, five fewer than the Cardinals have takeaways (24).
+- The Cowboys have 19 giveaways this season, while the Cardinals have 24 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Dallas' matchup with the Cardinals.